-In particular, the Hastings--Haah honeycomb code (HH code)~\cite{Hastings2021} implements a non-trivial topological transformation of the code space once per measurement period.
-The HH code is defined on a two-dimensional plaquette three-colorable lattice, and in the absence of boundary with a period-three measurement schedule, i.e., three measurement steps per cycle.
-However, it has been difficult to introduce boundaries and construct information-preserving planar realizations of the HH code.
-Refs.~\onlinecite{Hastings2021, Haah2022, Gidney_2022, Paetznick2023} maintain a logical qubit(s) by doubling the periodicity of the measurement schedule to six steps, while Ref.~\onlinecite{Vuillot2021} was able to construct a period-three planar circuit but resulted in non-local dynamics and are not fault-tolerant against certain errors.
+In particular, the Hastings--Haah honeycomb code (HH code)~\cite{Hastings2021} implements a nontrivial transformation of the code space every measurement period.
+The HH code is defined on a two-dimensional plaquette three-colorable lattice with a period-three measurement schedule (i.e., three measurement steps per cycle) in the absence of boundaries.
+However, it has been difficult to introduce boundaries and construct planar realizations of the HH code.
+Refs.~\cite{Hastings2021, Haah2022, Gidney_2022, Paetznick2023} maintain logical qubits by doubling the periodicity of the measurement schedule to six steps.
+In constrast, Ref.~\cite{Vuillot2021} showed a period-three planar circuit, but the resulting dynamics is nonlocal and is not fault-tolerant against certain errors.
 A natural question follows: is the period doubling a fundamental aspect of the HH code with boundaries?
 To this end, we show that either the boundary of the HH code must be period doubled, or admit dynamical boundary degrees of freedom, as long as locality is preserved.
 This is reminiscent of the bulk-boundary correspondence for certain classes of gapped symmetry protected/enriched topologically ordered states, where the boundary must either be symmetry-breaking or hosts anomalous gapless degrees of freedom.
 The main result of this paper is to characterize such boundary anomalies for measurement circuits.